angely67/csc301-team-project-csslab-maia-dashboard/README.md

 # README
 This is a group project done by Jing Jing (Angel) Yuan (me), Kevin Hong, Natalia Moran, Robin Gerster, Sina Abady, & William Wang for our client CSSLab, UofT for the Maia project.
-The project has a GPL license.
+The project has a GPL license. \
+I worked on frontend (and frontend only) in this project.
+Translate client requests into tasks.
+Created components such as the board states list, games list, and player stats.
+Designed the general ui.
+Made the website responsive and connected the frontend with our backend api.

 ### Deliverable 1 Planning Document
 https://github.com/csc301-fall-2021/team-project-4-csslab-uoft/tree/main/deliverable-1